Getting in Recovery

 While the Twelve Promises are specific to the AA program, the experiences of all addicted people and Alcoholics who work hard to overcome their substance abuse issues through recovery are strikingly similar – they all feel a tremendous freedom, hope, and sense of deeper purpose.

 Remember that recovery from substance abuse is personal; everyone will have their own struggles to overcome, and each addict’s life will change in unique, and sometimes unexpected, ways.
+Long-term recovery maintenance is key for everyone.
 Despite the challenges and seemingly insurmountable obstacles you may be facing, rest assured, that recovery is filled with positive, life-changing rewards that are far more fulfilling than any drink, or drug, could ever be.